-National Hedgehog Day tends to live in the “shadow” of Groundhog Day.
+National Hedgehog Day, on February 2, tends to live in the “shadow” of Groundhog Day.
 And yes, there is a difference.
 You know those cute little balls of joy that have taken social media by storm?
 We are talking hedgehogs!
 Thanks to Instagram, these little babies have grown massively in popularity and now have an entire day dedicated to celebrating them.
 Want one as a pet?
 That’s a thorny subject.
 Read on to discover what it’s like to bring one of these cute creatures into your home.

-National Hedgehog Day - History
+National Hedgehog Day timeline

 People may not have known much about hedgehogs prior to this, but that all changed with the introduction of the famous video game.

 Check your hedgehog's shadow — if you're lucky enough to own one.

 They love vegetables, crickets, cooked meats, and fruits.

 Not everyone can pull this off, but if you want one — and they're legal in your state — make sure you can care for it properly.